A Guide to Ride Sharing With Pets: 5 Helpful Tips

 Others, like driver Dan, choose leather seats and learn quickly that you need a buffer between the pet and the leather!
 “My Prius has leather seats,” says Dan.
 “Easy to clean shedding dog hair but also easy to get torn due to sharp paw nails.
 Bought a high-end dog blanket last week and used it for a recent passenger with her dog.
 She was impressed and tipped me $10.”

 Not every driver is as prepared as Dan, however.
-So, you should be the prepared one and bring a blanket to protect your driver’s seats.
+So, you should be prepared and bring a blanket to protect your driver’s seats.
 You might not get a tip for it, but they’ll certainly be thankful.

 3. Carriers are Common Courtesy